 Our 2020 Stock Option and Incentive Plan, or the 2020 Plan, was adopted by the Board of Directors and approved by the stockholders on April 15, 2020.
-The company reserved 3,032,787 shares of common stock for issuance under the Plan, of which options to purchase 1,792,672 shares of our common stock are outstanding.
+The Company reserved 5,000,000 shares of common stock for issuance under the Plan, of which options to purchase 2,955,000 shares of our common stock are outstanding.
 The number of shares of common stock reserved for issuance is subject to adjustment in the event of any merger, consolidation, sale of all or substantially all of our assets, reorganization, recapitalization, reclassification, stock dividend, stock split, reverse stock split or other similar transaction.

 The shares of common stock underlying awards that are forfeited, canceled, reacquired by us prior to vesting, satisfied without the issuance of stock or otherwise terminated (other than by exercise) and shares of common stock that are withheld upon exercise of an option or settlement of an award to cover the exercise price or tax withholding are currently added back to the shares of common stock available for issuance under the 2020 Plan.
-Following this offering, no additional options will be awarded from the 2020 Plan.
+Following this offering, such shares will be removed from the 2020 Plan and added to shares of common stock available under our 2021 Stock Option and Incentive Plan, or the 2021 Plan.